toml-lang/toml-test/README.md

 Untested and implementation-defined behaviour
 ---------------------------------------------
-This only tests behaviour that's should be true for every encoder implementing TOML; a few things are left up to implementations, and are not tested here.
+This only tests behaviour that should be true for every encoder implementing TOML; a few things are left up to implementations, and are not tested here.

 - TOML does not mandate a specific integer or float size, but recommends int64